abudaan/vega-multi-view/README.md

           field: fieldName
           title: displayName

+# Add view specific styling to the view.
+You can add the URI of an
+# external css file or inline the styling as text.
+If you  set values
+# for both url and css, the value set for css will prevail.
+# The setting addToHead defaults to false, if you set it to
+# true the styling will be added to the head of the page before the
+# Vega view gets rendered.
+If you set it to false, you can bundle all
+# styles on the server before sending to the client.
+styling:
+    url: string
+    json: css as JSON string
+    addToHead: false
+    overwrite: true
 ```
 Note that because a spec can be rendered without a view specific configuration file as well, none of these entries are mandatory.